Urban Studies

 CED Career Services

-The CED Career Services Center (CSC) offers personalized career counseling, a yearly CED Career Fair, and a wide variety of professional development workshops on topics such as licensure, internships, and applying for graduate school.
-To schedule an appointment with the Career Counselor or for more information on CED CSC, please click here.
+The CED Career Services Center (CSC) offers personalized career counseling, a yearly CED Career Fair, and a wide variety of professional-development workshops on topics such as licensure, internships, and applying for graduate school.
+For further information or to schedule an appointment with the Career Counselor, please see the CED Career Services website.

 Mission